Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.01 What is Web3/README.md

 - **Web 1.0** (1990s): The read-only web, where users could only browse static websites such as GeoCities, Yahoo!, and Ask Jeeves.
 - **Web 2.0**: The interactive web, characterized by platforms like Facebook, Twitter, Instagram, TikTok, and Reddit, where users create and interact with content.
 - **Web 3.0**: The decentralized web, built on blockchain technology, enabling new types of applications and user control.

+## The Dawn of Web3 Applications

+Since 2018, developers have been building applications on the blockchain, marking the beginning of Web3.
+While cryptocurrencies like Bitcoin and Ethereum are well-known, this module focuses on building Web3 applications rather than investment advice.

+As developers, we have the power to shape the future of Web3 by creating innovative applications.
+Examples include:

+- **Helium**: A decentralized wireless network providing internet access in remote areas through individual 5G network hosts who earn cryptocurrency.
+- **PoolTogether**: A no-loss lottery where participants pool money to earn interest, which is awarded to a winner, while allowing participants to withdraw their original funds anytime.
+- **Axie Infinity**: A blockchain-based game similar to Pokémon, where players can buy, sell, and trade digital creatures called Axies, generating significant revenue for developers through transaction fees.

+For instance, Axie Infinity has seen nearly 3millionintradeswithin24hours,generatingapproximately3 million in trades within 24 hours, generating approximately 3millionintradeswithin24hours,generatingapproximately127,000 in developer fees, surpassing earnings of some mainstream triple-A games.
+This illustrates the immense potential of Web3 applications.